Nauru Regional Processing Centre: 2012-2020: Reopening and Second Closure

-In October 2015 Nauru declared that the asylum seekers housed in the detention centre now had freedom of movement around the island.
-Given reports that three women had been raped and numerous other assaults have taken place against asylum seekers, it was reported that this might actually increase the amount of danger to them.
+In August 2014, the population at the centre reached 1,233 detainees.
+A number of detainees were returned to their countries of origin, including Iraq and Iran.
+In October 2015, Nauru declared that the asylum seekers housed in the detention centre now had freedom of movement around the island.
+Given reports that three women had been raped and numerous other assaults had taken place against asylum seekers, it was reported that this might actually increase the amount of danger to them.

-November 2016: United States resettlement deal

-In November 2016 it was announced that a deal had been made with the United States to resettle people in detention on Nauru and Manus Islands.
-There is very little public information available about how many of these refugees will be resettled by the United States; initial reports however estimated up to 1,250 refugees would be resettled from Nauru and Manus Island.
-Prime Minister Malcolm Turnbull indicated that the priority is "very much on the most vulnerable", particularly families on Nauru.
-On 27 February 2017, the Australian Department of Immigration and Border Protection told a Senate Estimates Committee that preliminary screening had started as part of the resettlement deal, but officials from the United States Department of Homeland Security had not yet been authorised to start formally vetting applicants.
+In November 2016, Prime Minister Malcolm Turnbull announced that Australia had made a deal with the US to resettle people in detention on Nauru and Manus.
+However, little information was made public on how many of the refugees would be resettled by the US.
+Initial reports estimated that up to 1,250 refugees would be resettled.
+Prime Minister Malcolm Turnbull indicated that the priority was "very much on the most vulnerable", particularly families on Nauru.
+On 27 February 2017, the Australian Department of Immigration and Border Protection told a Senate estimates committee that preliminary screening had started as part of the resettlement deal, but officials from the United States Department of Homeland Security had not yet been authorised to start formally vetting applicants.